Remote Inference

 {'credits': 0.77, 'usd': 0.0076950000000000005}

-Send a remote inference job to the server.
+Create a remote inference job for execution in the Expected Parrot cloud.

 Parameters: